scrabbletank/farhome-rules/rulesdoc.md

 You gain expertise in animal handling.
 Your skill with animals allows you to pacify even hostile beasts.
 You can spend your turn attempting to calm the beast, making an animal handling roll.
 On success the creature is no longer hostile.

-You can make an animal handling roll against a beast that hasn't been hostile towards you in the past day in an attempt to befriend it.
+You may make an animal handling roll against a beast that hasn't been hostile towards you in the past day in an attempt to befriend it.
 On success the beast sees you as an ally and on a critical the beast will defend you while in its habitat.

 #### Blessed Healing
 *Requires 2 charisma, proficiency in divine spells*